hozlucas28/C-Course-2022/README.md

     Installation
 </h2>
 <p>
     Clone the repository and use <a href="https://www.codeblocks.org/" target="_blank">CodeBlocks</a> (IDE).
 After that, select the lesson/practice that you want to test and then press the button: <i>Build and run</i>, it will run the lesson/practice that you selected.
-Done, now you can test any lesson/practice inside this repository.
 </p>

 <h2>